uber/nebula.gl/dev-docs/RFCs/v1.0/generic-edit-mode.md

 ## Custom EditMode

 A user can provide their own `EditMode` implementation.
-If it is for editing GeoJSON, it is likely easier to extend `BaseGeoJsonEditMode` or one of the existing edit modes implemented in nebula.
+If it is for editing GeoJSON, it is likely easier to extend `GeoJsonEditMode` or one of the existing edit modes implemented in nebula.

 The following example demonstrates the `EditMode` interface.
 This `DrawPointsMode` class implements the ability to add a point to an array of points upon click.